-What is Orthorexia?
+What is orthorexia?

-- Weight loss
+- Weight loss and/or malnutrition

 - Significant time taken planning food schedule